Amazon ECS Capacity Providers for EC2 instances

 Service with a Capacity Provider Strategy

-This CloudFormation template deploys an ECS service in a cluster, with a capacity provider strategy setup.
+file.
+This CloudFormation template deploys an ECS service into the cluster, with a capacity provider strategy setup.
 The service will signal the capacity provider to request capacity, and the capacity provider will scale up the EC2 Autoscaling Group automatically.

 AWSTemplateFormatVersion: '2010-09-09'